lowqilong/citi_aether/README.md

 2. Add your AWS credentials into the .env file.

+### Running the application

-3. Go to backend folder
+1. Go to backend folder

 ```
 cd backend
 ```

-4. Install packages
+2. Install packages

 ```
 npm i
 ```

-5. Run the application.
+3. Run the application.

 For hot-reloading